Janis Joplin: Legacy after 2010

-In 2013, Washington's Arena Stage featured a production of A Night with Janis Joplin, starring Mary Bridget Davies.
-In it, Joplin performs a concert for the audience while telling stories of her past inspirations, including those of Odetta and Aretha Franklin.
-The show went on tour in 2016.
+In 2013 Washington's Arena Stage featured a production of A Night with Janis Joplin, starring Mary Bridget Davies in which Joplin performs a concert for the audience while telling stories of her past inspirations, including those of Odetta and Aretha Franklin.
+The production transferred to Broadway, then went on tour in 2016.
+In August 2024 the Tony-nominated musical opened at London's Peacock Theatre with Davies again in the lead role.

 On November 4, 2013, Joplin was awarded with the 2,510th star on the Hollywood Walk of Fame for her contributions to the music industry.
 Her star is located at 6752 Hollywood Boulevard, in front of Musicians Institute.
 On August 8, 2014, the U.S. Postal Service revealed a commemorative stamp honoring Joplin as part of its Music Icons stamp series during a first-day-of-issue ceremony at the Outside Lands Music Festival at Golden Gate Park.
 Among the memorabilia Joplin left behind is a Gibson Hummingbird guitar.
 In 2015, the biographical documentary film Janis: Little Girl Blue, directed by Amy J. Berg and narrated by Cat Power, was released.
 It was a New York Times Critics' Pick.

+After Rolling Stone ranked Joplin number 46 on its 2004 list of the "100 Greatest Artists of All Time" and number 28 on its 2008 list of the "100 Greatest Singers of All Time", she was then re-ranked in 2023; In 2023, Rolling Stone then ranked Joplin at number 78 on its list of the 200 Greatest Singers of All Time.
+Also in 2023, NPR dubbed Joplin as the "Queen of Rock" and named her one of the "50 Great Voices".
+As of 2013, she remains one of the top-selling vocalists in the United States, with Recording Industry Association of America (RIAA) certifications of 18.5 million albums sold.

 Influence

 Joplin had a profound influence on many singers.
 Pink said about Joplin: "She was so inspiring by singing blues music when it wasn't culturally acceptable for white women, and she wore her heart on her sleeve.
 She was so witty and charming and intelligent, but she also battled an ugly-duckling syndrome.
 I would love to play her in a movie."
 In a tribute performance on her Try This Tour, Pink called Joplin "a woman who inspired me when everyone else ... didn't!"

 Discography

-Janis Joplin recorded four albums in her four-year career.
+Joplin recorded four albums in her four-year career.
 The first two albums were recorded with and credited to Big Brother and the Holding Company; the later two were recorded with different backing bands and released as solo albums.
 Posthumous releases have included previously unreleased studio and live material.